BeiningRao/picosdk_python_WSL_control_example/README.md

  **Note that in this case, an interpolation method was used to falsely increase the maximum resolution (4ns) of the four-channel simultaneous-enabled pico5444D.**

  Welcome to star my example!!!

+## picoDAQAssistant lib (Meng)
+Two examples are provided:
+`pico5000RapidBlock.py`: basically copy from Beining's `picosdk.ipynb` while using the library to save waveform to CERN ROOT file.
+The I/O structure is changed to numpy array instead of list to speed up data processing.

+`pico3000aBlock.py`: a block example using ps3000 series.
+A shorter example for easier understanding of how to use this lib.

+Detailed instruction to be finished yet..